craigrachow/CISM/riskassessment.md

 **Key points:**
 - Accept – within appetite.
 - Mitigate – reduce risk. apply a control to minimise.
-- Transfer – shift risk to reduct probability or magnitude. ie 3rd party or insurance.
+- Transfer – shift risk to reduce probability or magnitude. ie 3rd party or insurance.
 - Avoid – eliminate activity.
 - Must align with appetite.
 - Risk acceptance SHOULD NOT exceed risk appetite and MUST NOT exceed risk capacity.